BruceDone/scrapy_demo/README.md

 * douban_image
 * googleplay
+* cnbeta

+#Project Feature

+* google play use the crawl spider and pymongo
+* douban image use the imagepiepline to download image
+* cnbeta use the sqlalchmey th save the item to mysql(or other database if the sqlalchemy can use)

 #How to use
 for each project will there has a run_spider.py ,just run the script.
 `
 python run_spider.py
 `